SvenC56/docker-keeweb/README.md

 This webapp is a browser and desktop password manager compatible with KeePass databases.
 It doesn't require any server or additional resources.
 The app can run either in browser, or as a desktop app.

 ## Sidenotes
 This image uses the latest Alpine Nginx container.
-It gets automaticly updated with every new release from KeeWeb.
+It gets automatically updated with every new release from KeeWeb.

 ## Usage